bergey/haskell-OpenGL-examples/README.md

 [the .cabal file](/haskell-OpenGL-examples.cabal) to see how the executables are named.

+On Ubuntu, you will need (at least) the following packages installed:

+`libgl-dev libxcursor-dev libxi-dev libglu-dev`

 ### Resources

 Vladimir Lopatin has a [good set of tutorials](https://github.com/madjestic/Haskell-OpenGL-Tutorial/) on modern OpenGL in Haskell.
 They have more detail on interactions with [GLFW-b][] and do not use [GLUtil][] or [vinyl-gl][].